Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 \subsection{Broader lessons}

 Though the present experiments explore sensitive comparisons in a case study involving adversarial speech, this approach could apply much more broadly to nearly any comparison of human and machine perception.
 Indeed, even recent work that does not use the language of ``sensitive tests'' may still be considered within this framework.
-For example, it had previously been claimed that it is possible to generate bizarre visual images that machines recognize as familiar objects but which are ``totally unrecognizable to human eyes'' \cite{Nguyen:2015cv}.
-However, follow-up work using forced-choice responding showed that human observers can actually anticipate machine classifications when given relevant alternatives to choose from \cite{Zhou:2019jxa}; though see \citealp{dujmovic2020adversarial}).
+For example, it had previously been claimed that it is possible to generate bizarre visual images that machines recognize as familiar objects but which are ``totally unrecognizable to human eyes'' \citep{Nguyen:2015cv}.
+However, follow-up work using forced-responding showed that human observers can actually anticipate machine classifications when given relevant alternatives to choose from (\citealp{Zhou:2019jxa}; though see \citealp{dujmovic2020adversarial}).
 For example, a series of cross-hatched red lines on a white background is recognized as a ``baseball'' by AlexNet; even though a human may not have initially been inclined to give the image that label, they are easily able to \textit{select} ``baseball'' over relevant alternatives under forced-response conditions not unlike those we explore here.

-More generally, the approach we advocate here --- involving the use of \textit{sensitive comparisons} --- could apply to much broader questions about the overlap of human and machine processing.
-Even beyond adversarial misclassification, recent work has shown that natural language inference systems often rely on surface-level heuristics to make judgements about whether one sentence logically entails another \cite{mccoy2019right}.
+More generally, the approach we advocate here could apply to much broader questions about the overlap of human and machine processing.
+Even beyond adversarial misclassification, recent work has shown that natural language inference systems often rely on surface-level heuristics to make judgements about whether one sentence logically entails another \citep{mccoy2019right}.
 This work also includes a human-machine comparison, where it is concluded that ``human errors are unlikely to be driven by the heuristics targeted'' in that work.
 This work could also benefit from a more sensitive test, such as one that eliminates the ability to reread the sentences, or perhaps introduces a time constraint.
 Under these strict constraints, it is possible that human judgments would be more informed by surface-level heuristics, revealing that some aspect of human cognition are reflected in the mistakes of the natural language inference systems.